jpvelez/transit-future/_posts/2008-12-26-howfundingworks.md

 section: funding
 ---

-## Our region has more than $20 billion in unmet transit needs.
+## Expanding on this scale will cost our region about $20 billion.
 <br><br><br>
 <br><br><br>
-## That's a big number — but there's a way to get there!
+## That's a big number — but there's a way to get there.